 The process for reapplying for an F-1 visa after rejection involves all the same steps and costs as your first application.
 This is where applying early the first time around will increase your chances of being approved in time.
 Remember the program dates on your DS-160 and I-20 have to match, and you need to allow ample time for review and interview scheduling.

-There’s no way of saying for sure your second visa application will be accepted — it may just be that you do have the right finances, and you will have to reapply in another six months or a year when you have sufficient funds.
+There’s no way of saying for sure your second visa application will be accepted — it may just be that you don’t have the right finances, and you will have to reapply in another six months or a year when you have sufficient funds.

 “Through analyzing the Shorelight data over the last seven years and tens of thousands of student visa appointments, we’ve seen that a student’s chance of getting a visa after already having a denial is significantly reduced,” says Meagher.
 “Which is to say that if a student comes from a country where 70% of students get approved, then a denial on a student’s record would reduce his/her chances down to below 20% likelihood.”